 Red Rocks Park and Amphitheatre

-Denver’s Red Rocks Amphitheatre is a music venue unlike any other—a sandstone stadium forged by the elements and blessed with natural acoustics.
-Many musicians have taken to this stage, and when shows are in town, Red Rocks can host over 9,500 concertgoers, all in for a treat beyond the music: stellar views of the natural Colorado landscape.
+Denver's Red Rocks Amphitheatre is a music venue unlike any other—a sandstone stadium forged by the elements and blessed with natural acoustics.
+Many musicians have taken to this stage, and when shows are in town, concertgoers are also rewarded with stellar views of the Colorado landscape.
+The best part: Red Rocks Park and Amphitheatre tickets are only required for concerts or special events.

 Red Rocks Park is an easy day trip from Denver, and there’s plenty to do even when a concert isn’t scheduled.
 Visitors can tour the museum and visitor center, shop for souvenirs, and check out the Colorado Music Hall of Fame, while hikers can hit the 6-mile (9.6-kilometer) Red Rocks Loop Trail, which showcases sweeping views of the concert venue in all its glory.
 To see more of the surrounding Rocky Mountains foothills, visit Red Rocks Amphitheatre on a small-group or private tour from Denver and explore nearby highlights such as Lookout Mountain, Bear Creek Canyon, and the charming mountain town of Evergreen.
 Or, get a taste of both city and nature by combining your Red Rocks visit with a Denver city tour.
 Whether you choose to explore on your own or with a guide, you don’t want to miss the epic scenery of Colorado’s Rocky Mountain wilderness.